Apple Deploys Cross-Platform End-to-End Encrypted RCS Messaging in iOS 26.5

 Apple Tests End-to-End Encrypted RCS Messaging in iOS 26.4 Developer Beta

-Apple has introduced end-to-end encryption (E2EE) for Rich Communications Services (RCS) messaging in the iOS and iPadOS 26.4 Developer Beta.
-This feature is currently in beta and limited to Apple devices, with full rollout expected in future updates for iOS, iPadOS, macOS, and watchOS.
-The encryption is based on the RCS Universal Profile 3.0, which uses the Messaging Layer Security (MLS) protocol.
-Additionally, the beta includes enhanced memory safety protection with Memory Integrity Enforcement (MIE) and the default activation of Stolen Device Protection for all iPhone users.
-Applications can now opt in to the full protections of MIE, moving beyond the previously available Soft Mode.
-Stolen Device Protection introduces a one hour delay before allowing Apple Account password changes and requires biometric authentication for key security actions.
+Apple initially tested end-to-end encryption (E2EE) for RCS messaging in iOS and iPadOS 26.4 Developer Beta, limiting the feature to conversations between Apple devices.
+The encryption was based on RCS Universal Profile 3.0 using the Messaging Layer Security (MLS) protocol.
+The beta also introduced Memory Integrity Enforcement (MIE) for enhanced memory safety protection, allowing applications to opt in to full protections beyond the previously available Soft Mode.
+Additionally, Stolen Device Protection was enabled by default for all iPhone users, adding a one-hour delay before allowing Apple Account password changes and requiring biometric authentication for key security actions.

 Show sources